Tobi1018/Stock-Analysis/README.md

 # Stock-Analysis Project.
 **For our project, we analyzed full sets of data from the stock markets for 2017 and 2018.
-Also during the analysis, we refactored the challenge "Dataset code" that we use for our refactoring process for the analysis of multiple stock markets.**
+Also during the analysis, we refactored the challenge "Dataset code" that was provided.
+After the refactoring process, I deduce that the script runs faster in about 0.87 seconds for the year 2017 while in the year 2018 runs about 0.89.**
 ## Results
 **All Stock Year 2017**
 ![VBA_Challenge_2017](https://user-images.githubusercontent.com/58860105/131256297-9b032511-6f22-4591-85a8-8b2a54a7715a.png)